 “The salesperson who has the superior product has an easier time selling.”
 True or false?
 I get asked.
 It’s not as simplistic as that, I say.
 Think through this with me.
 News is news, yet the Daily Nation has a circulation ten times its nearest competitor.
 The mobile network you are on most probably drops calls and gets congested, but despite your persistent complaining you are still on it.
 Experts says Windows isn’t the best operating system, yet last I checked, over 80% of computers globally still use it.
 Product superiority isn’t sales superiority

 Novelty brings a different approach to things.
-You may have been blindly loyal to your network and one day have your eyes popped open by an unbelievable offer from the competing network that sees you switch networks or get a second SIM card.
+You may have been blindly loyal to your network and one day have your eyes popped open by an unbelievable offer from the competing network (or hailing cab service) that sees you switch networks, or get a second SIM card.
 A sizzling story on a tabloid as your drive through traffic may see you rethink buying the Daily Nation even if for that day.
 Generally, people like new things.
 As to whether they’ll stay loyal to the new thing or whether that new thing is superior to the “old” one is another story.

 Again, looking critically at product superiority, one wonders what exactly that means.
 Is it superior in price, superior in service, superior customer value, performance, accessibility, presentation, or…?
 Surely it cannot be all these because apart from miracles, all other products have a limitation.